About Constraints

 Constraints can be any combination of:

-• Standard targets: grade/quality scheduling targets.
+- Standard targets – Grade or quality scheduling targets.
 These can rely on predefined filter expressions.
+See Standard Targets

-• Advanced targets: similar to the above, but apply to all destinations
+- Advanced targets – Similar to the above, but apply to all destinations.
+See Global Targets.

-• Dependencies: these non-negotiable restrictions are used to control loader movement throughout your schedule.
+- Dependencies – These non-negotiable restrictions are used to control loader movement throughout your schedule.
+See Dependencies and Auto Dependencies.

 Similar to standard grade/quality targets for destinations, advanced targets can create targets across multiple destinations including ratios, for example, total pit excavation vs. reclaim amounts.
 Within advanced targets grade values are considered as metal tonnages so to achieve the same target as a standard destination grade target within global it must be a ratio where the grade is divided by the weighted field.
 For example: